adjust/adobe_air_sdk/README.md

 ### <a id="sdk-integrate"></a>Integrate the SDK into your app

-To start tracking with Adjust, you first need to initialize the SDK:
+In order to start the Adjust SDK, initialize your config object with your app token and the environment you want to run your application in.

 ```actionscript
 import com.adjust.sdk.Adjust;